Georges Vézina: NHL

 After winning 13 games in 1922–23, Vézina led the Canadiens into the NHL playoffs, where they lost the two-game, total-goal series to the Senators, who would win the Stanley Cup.
 The following season saw Vézina return to leading the league in fewest goals against.
 His average of 1.97 goals per game was the first time a goaltender had averaged fewer than two goals against per game.
 With another 13-win season in 1923–24, the Canadiens reached the NHL playoffs, where they again faced the Ottawa Senators.
-This time the Canadiens won the series, then defeated the Vancouver Maroons of the PCHA before reaching the Stanley Cup Finals for the first time in five years.
+This time the Canadiens won the series, then defeated the Vancouver Maroons of the PCHA before reaching the Stanley Cup Final for the first time in five years.
 Playing the Calgary Tigers of the Western Canada Hockey League, Vézina and the Canadiens won the best-of-three series two games to none, as Vézina recorded a shutout in the second game.
 The championship was the Canadiens' first as a member of the NHL and second title as a club.
-After a 17-win season in 1924–25 where Vézina recorded a goals-against average of 1.81 to again lead the league, the Canadiens reached the Stanley Cup Finals.
+After a 17-win season in 1924–25 where Vézina recorded a goals-against average of 1.81 to again lead the league, the Canadiens reached the Stanley Cup Final.
 The Canadiens only qualified after the Hamilton Tigers, the regular season champions, were suspended for refusing to play in the playoffs unless they were paid more.
 Facing the Victoria Cougars, the Canadiens lost the series three games to one.

-Returning to Montreal for training camp for the 1925–26 season, Vézina was noticeably ill, though he said nothing about it.
-By the time of the Canadiens' first game on November 28 against the Pittsburgh Pirates, he had lost 35 pounds in a span of six weeks, and had a fever of 102 F. Regardless, he took to the ice, and completed the first period without allowing a goal.
-Vézina began vomiting blood in the intermission before returning for the start of the second period.
-He then collapsed in his goal area, and left the game, with former U.S. Olympic team goaltender Alphonse Lacroix taking his place.
-Pittsburgh won the game, 1–0.